Canadian Supply Chains Act

 How LV Canada Assesses its Effectiveness in Ensuring that Forced Labor and Child labor are not Being Used in its Business and Supply Chain

-LV Canada assesses its effectiveness in ensuring that forced labor and child labor are not being used in its business and supply chain through monitoring and auditing processes, conducted by LV Canada and LVA, designed to ensure the policies and procedures and training outlined in this Report are carefully adhered to by our suppliers and employees.
+LV Canada assesses its effectiveness in ensuring that forced labor and child labor are not being used in its business and supply chain through the policies, procedures, training, monitoring and auditing processes identified herein.

 In accordance with the requirements of the Act, and in particular Section 11 thereof, I attest that I have reviewed the information contained in the Report for the entity listed above.
 Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the Report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.